AndresB19/CS330FinalProject/README.md

 ## Figure Recreation:

 Run make in the SecondMirror folder.
-Then something else...

 We created the file configs/cs330_h.json to encode the kernels and masks for the figure.
 We also modified scriptsview_blocksbysm.py to only display 1024 threads per SM and to not print the kernel label if thread count is < 20.

 ## Wrapper Program:

 See gpu-sync/HelloWorld/Kernel_Log.
-To run, do this...

 Compiler errors to fix from ....:
 - find and replace all 'CUDARTAPI' with nothing